 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Retailers offer huge discounts for shoppers looking to grab a bargain post-Christmas, but the trouble is sorting the good deals from the not-so-good.
-Many retailers see this as an opportunity to cash in on shoppers who don’t do their research and just turn up to the sales to grab anything with a discounted price.
+Boxing Day is a time when retailers offer huge discounts for shoppers looking to grab a bargain post-Christmas.
+But it's easy to fall into a sales trap.
+Some retailers see Boxing Day as an opportunity to cash in on shoppers who don’t do their research and turn up to the sales grabbing at anything with a discounted price.

 Trading hours: 8am-10pm

 Northland Shopping Centre

 Heading to Northland?
 They've got heaps of on-trend brands like Esprit, Glue, Forever New, Industrie and Lorna Jane to suit all your fashion needs.

 Boutique lovers should make a beeline for the Chapel Precinct on Boxing Day.
 With stores like David Lawrence, Alannah Hill, Napoleon Perdis and Marcs, you're bound to find some amazing pieces and grab yourself a bargain.

 They call themselves the fashion capital and we're inclined to agree.
 Stocking brand names like Chanel, Burberry, Prada and Tiffany & Co, fashionistas should keep Chadstone in mind come to Boxing Day.
 They even offer a free fashion shuttle to take you from Federation Square and back.
 Now that's service.

 Trading hours: 6am-11pm